esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/QRCode1.png" alt="alt text" style="max-width:200px;"/>

-The QR code is densely populated, so in case the device’s camera has trouble scanning it, follow these tips.
+Note that the QR code is densely populated.
+If your device’s camera has trouble scanning it, follow these tips:
-   Increasing brightness of your PC’s screen
+   * Increasing brightness of your PC’s screen
-   Changing the distance between the camera and the screen - move your device closer or further from the QR code Hold the device still for a few seconds once you have adjusted the distance
+   * Changing the distance between the camera and the screen - move your device closer or further from the QR code
+   * Hold the device still for a few seconds once you have adjusted the distance

 Once Esper has successfully read the QR code, you’ll see the Set up your device screen.
 Touch **ACCEPT & CONTINUE**.